pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ![](/images/quickstart-adding-application-from-suggestions.png)

-After a bit, the first deployment would be complete automatically to sync the application to the state specified in the current Git commit.
+After a bit, the first deployment is complete and will automatically sync the application to the state specified in the current Git commit.

 ![](/images/quickstart-first-deployment.png)